Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Background

 A variety of iterative and non-iterative algorithms have been proposed to compute a solution to \Eqn{ntfobjective}.
 The ones that are relevant to this work are the dynamic programming algorithm by \cite{johnson2013dynamic} and the ADMM algorithm by \cite{ramdas2016fast}.
 Remarkably, the dynamic programming approach can solve \Eqn{ntfobjective} exactly in $O(n)$ steps for $k=0$.
 Building on top of the dynamic programming algorithm, the ADMM algorithm solves \Eqn{ntfobjective} iteratively for $k=1,2,$ and 3.

-As discussed in \cite{kim2009ell_1}, adding additional shape restrictions on top of $\ell_1$-trend filtering is straightforward.
+As discussed in \cite{kim2009ell_1}, adding additional shape restrictions to $\ell_1$-trend filtering is straightforward.
 For example, one might require the underlying trend to be monotone-increasing.
 The isotonic $\ell_1$-trend filtering problem is formulated as

 The monotonicity constraint $\beta_1\le\beta_2\le \dots \le \beta_n$ can be written compactly as $\M{D}^{(1)}_n\V{\beta}\ge \V{0}$, where $\ge$ represents elementwise inequality.